From Oregon Hikers Field Guide

 Mt.
 Rainier is a big mountain, much taller than Mount Hood or other Cascade Peaks.
 The extra height makes it visible from most of western Washington.
 Chances are, if you find a viewpoint anywhere in our hiking area, you'll be able to see Mt.
 Rainier.
 Mt.
 Rainier National Park is the home of many beautiful hikes including a 93 mile round-the-mountain trail called the Wonderland Trail.
 (That's over twice as long as Mt.
 Hood's Timberline Trail).
 Dogs aren't allowed on the trails in the park.

-- Search Trip Reports for Mount Rainier
+- Mount Rainier (Wikipedia)

-- Search Trail Q&A for Mount Rainier
+- Mount Rainier (USGS)

 - Stevefromdodge (creator)